 Speaking of how he was introduced to vegan meals, Smalling told The Telegraph: ‘My wife is vegan and has been for a few years.
 She’s often tried to persuade me.
 She cooks a lot at home and half the time I was eating vegan anyway.
 I wasn’t fully vegan.
 When we ate out, I would have what I normally have.’

-Sam Smalling, who was once a model and is now a photographer and animal rights container, is considering releasing a book of recipes to encourage others to go vegan.
+Sam Smalling, who was once a model and is now a photographer and animal rights campaigner, is considering releasing a book of recipes to encourage others to go vegan.

 Chris Smalling continued: ‘Adter a while I started to cut out red meat, because red meat causes quite a lot of inflammation and I had a lot of tendinitis in my knee, which many footballers get.
 Red meat causes a lot of that inflammation and when I was cutting that down, the tendinitis started to go.
 It used to be a problem in terms of warm-ups, because getting going was a bit of a nightmare.
 My tendinitis has got better and better.’